OctoPrint/OctoPrint/docs/plugins/gettingstarted.rst

 -------------------------

 You've now seen how easy it is to add functionality to OctoPrint with this little tutorial.
-You can find the full source code of the little Hello World plugin we built together here :ref:`on Github <https://github.com/OctoPrint/Plugin-Examples/tree/master/helloworld>`.
+You can find the full source code of the little Hello World plugin we built together here `on Github <https://github.com/OctoPrint/Plugin-Examples/tree/master/helloworld>`_.

 But I want to invite you to dive deeper into OctoPrint's plugin system.
 To get an idea of all the other various plugin types you haven't seen yet, :ref:`take a look at the available plugin mixins <sec-plugins-mixins>`.